A Bowl of Bold Flavours at Somerset’s Ramen Hotspot — Nantsuttei reviews

 Hey ramen lovers! let me tell you about a hidden gem I recently discovered, Nantsuttei, one of the best ramen restaurants in Singapore that you’ve got to try.
 Nestled on the seventh floor of Orchard Central, this place might be a bit tucked away, but trust me, it’s worth the find.

 When I first walked into Nantsuttei, I was immediately drawn to their rich, creamy tonkotsu soup.
 It’s a flavor that’s earned them a loyal following and even some impressive awards like the 'New Tokyo Ramen Champion.'
-What really sets this spot apart is their signature black garlic oil, or black ma-yu, which adds a bold, smoky kick to the broth.
+What really sets this ramen shop apart is their signature black garlic oil, or black ma-yu, which adds a bold, smoky kick to the broth, creating a balanced blend of flavors that ramen lovers crave.

 Pork Bone and Chicken Bones Create a Rich Tonkotsu Broth